alice-doc/alice-analysis-tutorial/building/README.md

 > If you think a package is shown but should not be in the list because you are sure you have
 > installed it, it might just be that its version it's incompatible (this frequently happens with
 > `CMake`) or you are missing the "development" package for that component.
+In this case, AliDoctor gives
+> an advice for the command you should enter to install the missing packages.

 ### Build and rebuild